iamalvisng/alvisng-blog/src/pages/about/index.md

 ### Direct sourcing

 Direct trade is a form of sourcing practiced by some coffee roasters.
 Advocates of direct trade practices promote direct communication and price negotiation between buyer and farmer, along with systems that encourage and incentivize quality.

+### Testing with new content

+Direct trade is a form of sourcing practiced by some coffee roasters.
+Advocates of direct trade practices promote direct communication and price negotiation between buyer and farmer, along with systems that encourage and incentivize quality.